Do vaccines really protect your dog?

 Here’s how …

 In-House Titer Testing

-Unfortunately, just as vets are slow to change their vaccine schedules, they’re slow to start using titer tests to determine whether your dog actually needs his next vaccine.
-Some vets would prefer to just give the vaccine … but that one shot could be the one to cause serious and irreparable damage to your dog.
+Unfortunately, just as vets are slow to change their vaccine schedules, they’re slow to start using titer tests.
+These in-house tests have been available for some years now … but many vets still don’t use them.
+Some vets prefer to just give the vaccine … but that one vaccine could be the one to cause serious and irreparable damage to your dog.

-These 400 vets will only use these titer tests if you ask for it.
+These 400 vets will only use titer tests if you ask for them.